feiyizdx/MCMC/README.rst

 How to use
 --------
 * run the code  /markov/markov.py
-* the input parameters are steps (istep), weights realted parameter T and r (T, r), total nodes number (m), the nodes location in the 2-D grid (init.coor([_,_,...], [_,_,...]))
+* the input parameters are steps (istep), weights realted parameters T and r (T, r), total nodes number (m), the nodes location in the 2-D grid (init.coor([_,_,...], [_,_,...]))
+* the code generates a m*m 2D grid, origin is 0, dx=dy=1.
+For example, if m=3, meaning we have 3 nodes and a 3*3 grid.
+We can initilize the nodes by init.coor([2,1,1],[1,0,1]).
+The first, second, and third nodes are located at (2,1), (1,0), (1,1), respectively.
 Features
 --------
 * This is a Markov Chain Monte Carlo code for CHE477 project
 * The code employs Metropolis-Hastings Alogotithm
 * The proposal probality is based on randomly cuting/adding an edge.
 There are three cases, cannot cut case, cannot add case and normal case.

 1. Cannot cut case.
 If the graph is disconnected by cutting any edges, it cannot cut case.
 The probality of adding an edge is 1.
  1. P(j|i)=1/(total possible edges - edges already exist).
  2. We need to cut an edge to go back to previous graph.
 If after adding, it becomes cannot add case.
 P(i|j)=1/(edges exist - edges cannot be cut).
 If after adding, it is a normal case.
 P(i|j)=0.5/(edges exist - edges cannot be cut)

 2. Cannot add case.
 If the graph cannot add any more edges, it cannot add case.
 The probality of removing an edge is 1.
  1. P(j|i)=1/(edges exist - edges cannot be removed)
  2. We need to add an edge to go back to previous graph.
 If after cutting, it becomes cannot cut case.
 P(i|j)=1/(total possible edges - edges already exist).
 If it's normal case, P(i|j)=1/(total possible edges - edges already exist).